Tick Testing

 Frequently Asked Questions:

-Ticks are tested for the agents that cause Lyme disease, Anaplasmosis, and Babesiosis.
+Ticks are tested for the agents that cause Lyme disease, Anaplasmosis, Babesiosis, Borrelia miyamotoi disease, and Powassan virus disease.

 Turnaround time for results varies between 2 and 6 weeks, depending on the season.
 Please note, all ticks will be identified by the Monroe Health Department but only ticks that were found on humans will be sent for testing.